Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 Dual citizenship, also referred to as dual nationality or second citizenship, is a legal status where an individual is recognized as a citizen in two countries simultaneously.
-Dual citizenship can be obtained through various routes, including naturalization, descent, and more – to be explored in detail later on.
+Dual citizenship can be obtained through various routes, including naturalization, descent, or investment.

 Having a second passport is ideal for Americans moving to Portugal, as it allows them to become legal residents and enjoy the benefits of being integrated into the European Union.